IQSS/dataverse/doc/sphinx-guides/source/container/base-image.rst

 Supported Image Tags
 ++++++++++++++++++++

-This image is sourced within the main upstream code repository of the Dataverse software.
-Development and maintenance happens there (again, by the community).
-Community supported image tags are based on the two most important branches:
+This image is sourced from the main upstream code `repository of the Dataverse software <https://github.com/IQSS/dataverse>`_.
+Development and maintenance of the `image's code <https://github.com/IQSS/dataverse/tree/develop/modules/container-base>` happens there (again, by the community).
+Community-supported image tags are based on the two most important upstream branches:

-- ``develop`` representing the unstable state of affairs in Dataverse's development branch (`Dockerfile <https://github.com/IQSS/dataverse/tree/develop/modules/container-base/src/main/docker/Dockerfile>`__)
-- ``release`` representing the latest stable release in Dataverse's main branch (`Dockerfile <https://github.com/IQSS/dataverse/tree/master/modules/container-base/src/main/docker/Dockerfile>`__)
+- The ``unstable`` tag corresponds to the ``develop`` branch, where pull requests are merged.
+  (`Dockerfile <https://github.com/IQSS/dataverse/tree/develop/modules/container-base/src/main/docker/Dockerfile>`__)
+- The ``stable`` tag corresponds to the ``master`` branch, where releases are cut from.
+  (`Dockerfile <https://github.com/IQSS/dataverse/tree/master/modules/container-base/src/main/docker/Dockerfile>`__)